content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

-GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

-### GetManifestSigningServiceOk

-`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

-GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

-SetManifestSigningService sets ManifestSigningService field to given value.

-### HasManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

-HasManifestSigningService returns a boolean if a field has been set.

-### SetManifestSigningServiceNil

-`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

- SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

-### UnsetManifestSigningService
-`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

-UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
-### GetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

-### GetVersionsHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

-SetVersionsHref sets VersionsHref field to given value.

-### HasVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

-HasVersionsHref returns a boolean if a field has been set.

-### GetPrn

-`func (o *ContainerContainerPushRepositoryResponse) GetPrn() string`

-GetPrn returns the Prn field if non-nil, zero value otherwise.

-### GetPrnOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPrnOk() (*string, bool)`

-GetPrnOk returns a tuple with the Prn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrn

-`func (o *ContainerContainerPushRepositoryResponse) SetPrn(v string)`

-SetPrn sets Prn field to given value.

-### HasPrn

-`func (o *ContainerContainerPushRepositoryResponse) HasPrn() bool`

-HasPrn returns a boolean if a field has been set.
+### GetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

+### GetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

+GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

+### GetLatestVersionHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

+GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

+SetLatestVersionHref sets LatestVersionHref field to given value.

+### HasLatestVersionHref

+`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

+HasLatestVersionHref returns a boolean if a field has been set.

 ### GetPulpCreated